Category Archives: British Royals

 Thomas Pelham-Holles, 1st Duke of Newcastle; Credit – Wikipedia

 King George I summoned his cabinet for advice.
 A group of ministers was sent to George asking if the allegations were true.
 George denied he had challenged Newcastle to a duel, explained he had said “find” and not “fight” and further explained Newcastle had disrespected him by insisting he be a godfather when he knew it was against George’s wishes.
-When the ministers told George that Newcastle had been asked to be a godfather by the command of the king, George replied that while he respected his father, he did not believe it.
+When the ministers told George that Newcastle had been asked to be a godfather by the king’s command, George replied that while he respected his father, he did not believe it.

-Within days, King George I ordered his son, the Prince of Wales, to leave St. James’ Palace.
-The Prince of Wales was further ordered to leave his children at St. James’ Palace in the custody of the king.
-The Princess of Wales was allowed to freely visit her children but her husband had to give notice.
+King George I ordered his son, the Prince of Wales, to leave St. James’ Palace.
+The Prince of Wales was further ordered to leave his children at St. James’ Palace in the king’s custody.
+The Princess of Wales was allowed to visit her children but her husband had to give notice.
 George appealed to the courts for his children to be returned to him but was told that according to British law, royal grandchildren belonged to The Crown.
 Most people in political and court circles felt that King George I overreacted.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.